 Q: My child is trying to lose weight.
 What options are available in the school cafeteria?

 A: Menu portion sizes are standardized and menus are planned to provide the proper calorie and nutrient content for students within each grade range.
 If you want to adjust the calories your student selects, please refer to the calorie content of foods on the Nutrient Information Table.

 Q: Where can I find nutrition information about menu items served in the school cafeteria?

 Q: My child has special dietary needs.
 How does Nutrition Services provide for them?

 A: See details above on this page.
-For additional and more specific information, contact the Child Nutrition Specialist at (562) 427-7923.
+For additional and more specific information, contact a Child Nutrition Specialist at (562) 427-7923 or firstname.lastname@example.org.